Love Punjab: Plot

-Pargat (Amrinder Gill) and Jessica (Sargun Mehta) are a couple who are going through a separation for various reasons.
-They together have a son named Manveer (Manvir Johal) who has his own set of problems in school, where he faces racism and discrimination issues.
+Pargat and Jessica are a couple who are going through a separation for various reasons.
+They together have a son named Manveer who has his own set of problems in school, where he faces racism and discrimination issues.
 Manveer goes into deep depression and on the recommendation of the doctor, his parents decide to take him to Punjab to show his roots, culture and ancestral village.
-Jessica somehow convinces her father-in-law, Brar Sarpanch (Yograj Singh) to show Manveer that Punjab is better than Canada.
+Jessica somehow convinces her father-in-law, Brar Sarpanch to show Manveer that Punjab is better than Canada.
 Pargat, Jessica, and Manvir go to Punjab together for 15 days.
 Pargat and Jessica act like a happy couple, as Pargat's parents do not know about their impending divorce.

 After spending time with each other without any interference of work and grind of daily busy life, their love for each other is re-kindled, but they do not tell each other.
 Manveer is better and enjoying life again.
 They come back to Canada and get divorced.

 After the divorce, Jessica is set to get engaged to Zora, Jessica's childhood friend.
 Pargat realizes that he loves Jessica and can not live without her.
 At the engagement, Manvir steals the engagement ring but returns it.
 Pargat fakes a phone call from his father and Jessica finds out that they still don't know about divorce.
 Jessica realizes that Pargat was lying and goes outside, citing a network problem.
 Jessica later leaves her engagement, hops into her car and drives to their home.
 They have a small argument, and then Pargat confesses his love for her and they patch up.
 One year later, the couple has a baby girl and they plan to go to Punjab again.
 The film ends when Parget gets a phone call from his parents and he tells them they are coming to visit.